redis/redis-doc/commands/lmove.md

 ## Pattern: Circular list

-Using `RPOPLPUSH` with the same source and destination key, a client can visit all the elements of an N-elements list, one after the other, in O(N) without transferring the full list from the server to the client using a single `LRANGE` operation.
+Using `LMOVE` with the same source and destination key, a client can visit all the elements of an N-elements list, one after the other, in O(N) without transferring the full list from the server to the client using a single `LRANGE` operation.

 The above pattern works even if the following two conditions:

 * There are multiple clients rotating the list: they'll fetch different elements, until all the elements of the list are visited, and the process restarts.
 * Even if other clients are actively pushing new items at the end of the list.